tomesink/debug.h/README.md

 # debug.h
 Log and debugging macros for C and C++

-This header-only library provides a set of enhanced debug macros for C and C++ projects, including log levels, log file support, and better message formatting.
+This header-only library provides a set of enhanced debug macros for C and C++ projects, including log levels, log file support, memory checking and better message formatting.
 It can help you quickly and easily add logging functionality to your project, without the need for a more complex logging library.

 ## Features